-Use an SAE multi-purpose high temperature grease with extreme pressure performance (EP) and is based on NLGI consistency numbers and the expected air temperature range during the service interval.
-An SAE multi-purpose, lithium-based grease is also acceptable.
+Use grease based on NLGI consistency numbers and the expected air temperature range during the service interval.

 IMPORTANT: Some types of grease thickeners are not compatible with others.
 Consult your grease supplier before mixing different types of grease.

 Alternative and Synthetic Lubricants